226 – Commendations, Awards, Nominations, Pins, and Ribbons

 • The mourning badge cover pin may be worn with the Class C uniform and all other uniforms having a cloth badge.

 The type of ribbons or pins the employee is authorized to wear will dictate the location and the number of ribbons or pins allowed to be displayed on the uniform.
-All ribbons or pins will be worn only in the approved manner (see enclosed exhibits).

 A. Achievement Pin: